juju/docs/src/en/charms-storage.md

 juju upgrade-charm postgresql --storage pgdata=10G
 ```

-If such a constraint was not provided, 'rootfs' would be used as described in the
+If such a constraint was not provided, 'rootfs' would be used (as described in
-section on deploying with storage constraints.
+the section on deploying with
+[storage constraints][anchor__storage-constraints-juju-deploy]).

 !!!
 Warning:
     Specifying new constraints may be necessary when upgrading to a revision of